How do you fancy getting some free beauty products? Could be moisturiser, lipstick, foundation, hand cream and more.

 - Test out toiletries and cosmetics for free

-- Ask at make up counters
+- Ask for freebies at make up counters

 - Write directly to cosmetics companies

 - Use freebie sites for free beauty products

 - Make your own

 Get free hand-creams, shampoo, cosmetics and more by testing them out and writing down what you think for Toluna, an online survey company.